Same-sex marriage in Washington (state): Andersen v. King County

-Initiative 957

-On January 10, 2007, the Washington Defense of Marriage Alliance, an activist organization that, despite its name, favored marriage rights for same-sex couples, filed a voter initiative, Initiative 957, to incorporate part of the Andersen decision into state statutes by making procreation a requirement for all marriages in Washington state.
+On January 10, 2007, the Washington Defense of Marriage Alliance, an activist organization that, despite its name, favored marriage rights for same-sex couples, filed a voter initiative, Initiative 957, to incorporate part of the Andersen decision into state statutes by making procreation a requirement for all marriages in Washington.
 The group's stated rationale was to prompt public examination of the premise that marriage exists for the purpose of procreation and to create a test case in which Andersen would be reversed.
 The initiative's sponsors withdrew it on July 3, after failing to gather a sufficient number of signatures to qualify for the November ballot.

 Same-sex marriage law

+Domestic partnerships and early bills

-Advocates of marriage rights for same-sex couples, lacking the votes in the State Legislature to accomplish their objective, instead focused on enacting domestic partnerships that would grant such couples a subset of the rights attached to marriage.
-A law to this effect was approved by the State Legislature.
+Advocates of marriage rights for same-sex couples, lacking the votes in the State Legislature to accomplish their objective, instead focused on enacting domestic partnerships that would grant couples some of the rights attached to marriage.
+A law to this effect was approved by the State Legislature in 2007.
 This legal status was also made available under certain circumstances to different-sex couples.
 The legislation took effect on April 22, 2007.
 A same-sex marriage bill was also introduced in the 2007 legislative session, but failed to make it out of committee.

+Passage and promulgation

 On January 26, 2012, legislation legalizing same-sex marriage and converting most domestic partnerships not dissolved within two years into marriages passed the Washington State Senate's Committee for Government Operations, Tribal Relations and Elections.
 Republican Dan Swecker introduced four amendments that failed on a party-line vote of 3–4.
-Republican Don Benton asked for the legislation to be placed on the November 2012 ballot as a referendum but his motion failed by a 3–4 vote.
+Republican Don Benton asked for the legislation to be placed on the November 2012 ballot as a referendum, but his motion failed by a 3–4 vote.
 The bill was reported out of the committee by a 4–3 vote.
 It passed the Senate by a vote of 28–21 on February 1.

 The House of Representatives took up the same measure and passed it out of the Judiciary Committee on January 30 by a 7–6 party-line vote.
 The committee voted on the Senate-approved version of the bill on February 6, passing it by a 7–5 vote, with one Republican committee member absent.
 The House passed the legislation on February 8 by a vote of 55–43.
-The legislation also provided that all domestic partnerships not involving at least one member aged 62 years or older and not dissolved within two years of the date the law goes into effect would automatically become marriages.
+The legislation also provided that all domestic partnerships not involving at least one member aged 62 years or older and not dissolved within two years of the date the law would go into effect would automatically become marriages.
 Governor Christine Gregoire signed the bill into law on February 13.
 It was scheduled to take effect 90 days after the end of the legislative session.